 *IMPORTANT NOTE* If your credit score is not great – don't despair there are ways to increase and improve your credit score.
 There are things you can do today to fix your credit score.
 Here are some resources for you to check out:

-So, if you do have to borrow Student Loans we want to make sure you are borrowing wisely.
+If you do have to borrow student loans, borrow wisely.
 What does that mean?

 - What education related expenses do I still need covered?